roberto-butti/some-drops-of-php/src/content/docs/02-array/00-arr-intro.md

 ---

 # Array
-The chapter will cover functions about "array" functionalities (for example how to filter, map and reduce arrays).
+The chapter covers functions about **array** functionalities.
+For example, there are specific sections about how to filter elements from an array, how to apply functions to each array element (mapping), how to join all the array elements into one string etc.